ali-elite/ali-elite/README.md

 Hi, I’m Ali – an AI Software Engineer and Entrepreneurship Enthusiast.

 I studied Materials Science and Computer Science at Sharif University of Technology and I bring an interdisciplinary perspective to solving modern tech challenges.
+I know crypto a little bit.
 I’m passionate about designing and building AI-powered products, especially those that leverage ML models, including large language models (LLMs).

 I strongly believe that the future of technology is shaped by fully **automated** processes, and I enjoy being part of that transformation.